 Varieties and comparisons: There are three varieties of S. scoparium: Var. stoloniferum, where the plant does not form tufts and is strongly rhizomatous in the root system.
 The next two varieties form tufts and may or may not have some short rhizomes in the root system: Var. divergens has stalked spikelets that are always staminate, not sterile, with a lemma, and the leaf sheaths and blades have dense flattened hairs; finally there is var. scoparium where the stalked spikelets are usually sterile, and then without a lemma, and the sheaths and blades are usually smooth but may occasionally have fine hairs.
 A very similar plant is Andropogon virginicus (Broomsedge, also now included under the genus Schizachyrium), which has differences in the seed.
 Little Bluestem is a fair forage species, and a good seed provider for wildlife.
 See drawing below of the three varieties.

 Names: In Eloise Butler's time Little Bluestem was classified as Andropogon scoparius.
 The genus Schizachyrium, is derived from two Greek words - schizo, meaning 'to split' and achyron, meaning 'chaff', together referring the the divided chaff (the lemma) of the spikelet.
 The species name, scoparium, is from the Greek scopa, meaning 'broom' and refers to the shape of the tuft of the plant resembling an old-time broom.
 The authorship of the plant classification: The first to publish was ‘Michx.’ which refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 Michaux's work was updated by ‘Nash’ which refers to George Valentine Nash (1864-1921) American botanist who worked at the New York Botanical Garden.

 Landscape: There are three native varieties of Little Bluestem but in Minnesota the only variety commonly found is var. scoparium.
 For the home garden the nursery trade offers several cultivars.
 You can view a number of them in the ornamental grass collection at the Minnesota Landscape Arboretum.
 A particularly good cultivar is one of the "MiniBlueA" selections called "BlueHeaven™".
 It has little tendency to lodge during late summer as some cultivars do, and has great fall color and forms a cascading clump of leaves (photo below).
 See also our article an Ornamental Landscape Grasses.